desean-ward/desean-ward/README.md

 ## 🚧 I'm currently working towards:
 * Graduating from Per Scholas with a certificate in Software Engineering
-* Learning more about technologies such as AI and Blockchain
+* Learning more about cloud technologies
-* Furthering my knowledge and speaking of the Spanish Language
+* Furthering my knowledge Three.js, GSAP, and Framer Motion

 ## I can be reached at: